-In addition to paid leave that may be available under an employer’s vacation or sick leave policy, the federal Family and Medical Leave Act (FMLA) requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons (See 29 U.S.C. §§ 2601 et seq.; 29 C.F.R.
-Part 825 et seq).
+In addition to paid leave that may be available under an employer’s vacation or sick leave policy, the federal Family and Medical Leave Act (“FMLA”) requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons (See 29 U.S.C. § 2601 et seq.; 29 C.F.R.
+Part 825).
 Leave is available in part to cover an employee’s own serious health condition that renders the employee unable to perform the employee’s job, and to care for the employee’s spouse, son or daughter, or parent who has a serious health condition.
+The FMLA does not require employers to give time off to employees to attend to personal matters stemming from natural disasters (e.g., cleaning up a flood- or hurricane-damaged home).
+However, an employee may qualify for FMLA leave when the employee suffers a physical or mental illness or injury that was caused by a natural disaster or has to take care of a family member with a physical or mental illness or injury for a reason connected to the natural disaster.
 Employees are eligible for FMLA leave if they have worked for their employer for at least 12 months, have worked at least 1,250 hours in the 12 months prior to starting leave, and if their employer has at least 50 employees within a 75 mile radius.
-The FMLA permits employees to take leave on an intermittent basis or to work a reduced schedule under certain circumstances.
+The FMLA permits employees to take leave on an intermittent basis or to work a reduced schedule if a healthcare provider certifies that it is medically necessary to take leave in such a manner.
 For the duration of FMLA leave, the employer must maintain the employee’s health coverage under any group health plan.

 6.4 – Regulatory Agency Directives

-The U.S. Department of Labor in coordination with FEMA provides funds to state unemployment insurance agencies for payment of Disaster Unemployment Assistance (DUA) benefits.
-Accordingly, the North Carolina Division of Employment Security (DES) administers DUA benefits as a result of major disasters declared by the President to individuals whose employment or self-employment was lost or interrupted due to the disaster.
+The U.S. Department of Labor in coordination with FEMA provides funds to state unemployment insurance agencies for payment of Disaster Unemployment Assistance (“DUA”) benefits.
+Accordingly, the North Carolina Division of Employment Security (“DES”) administers DUA benefits as a result of major disasters declared by the President to individuals whose employment or self-employment was lost or interrupted due to the disaster.
 In the event of a disaster, DES publishes announcements about the availability of DUA benefits.
-Unemployed disaster victims, who are not eligible for regular unemployment insurance (UI), should apply for unemployment benefits as soon as possible since there are deadlines as well as waiting periods for receipt of benefits.
-For additional information regarding DUA benefits, visit https://des.nc.gov/des/static?page=DUA.
+Unemployed disaster victims who are not eligible for regular unemployment insurance (“UI”) should apply for unemployment benefits as soon as possible since there are deadlines as well as waiting periods for receipt of benefits.
+For additional information regarding DUA benefits, visit https://des.nc.gov/need-help/faqs/disaster-unemployment-assistance-dua-faqs.